no-chris/chord-mark/packages/chord-mark-converters/README.md

 ### To Ultimate Guitar format

-Use this converter if you want to publish ChordMark chord charts to the Ultimate Guitar website.
+Use this converter if you want to publish chord charts created with ChordMark to the Ultimate Guitar website.
+Due to the website rules, however, you will lose all the goodies such s You also need to configure ChordSymbol

 ```javascript
 import { parseSong, renderSong } from 'chord-mark';